salsa-rs/salsa/book/src/plumbing/database_and_runtime.md

 ## Parallel handles

-When used across parallel threads, the database type defined by the user must support a "snapshot" operation.
+When used across parallel threads, the database type defined by the user must implement `Clone`.
-This snapshot should create a clone of the database that can be used by the parallel threads.
+Each clone can be used by the parallel threads.
-The `Storage` operation itself supports `snapshot`.
-The `Snapshot` method returns a `Snapshot<DB>` type, which prevents these clones from being accessed via an `&mut` reference.
+The `Storage` type shares the ingredients, runtime, and memoized values between clones.
+Each clone has its own active query stack.

 ## The Storage struct

 The salsa `Storage` struct contains all the data that salsa itself will use and work with.
-There are three key bits of data:
+There are two key parts:

-- The `Shared` struct, which contains the data stored across all snapshots, such as synchronization information (a cond var).
-This is used for cancellation, as described below.
-  - The data in the `Shared` struct is only shared across threads when other threads are active.
-Some operations, like mutating an input, require an `&mut` handle to the `Shared` struct.
-This is obtained by using the `Arc::get_mut` methods; obviously this is only possible when all snapshots and threads have ceased executing, since there must be a single handle to the `Arc`.
+- The shared `Zalsa` data, which contains the ingredients, runtime, memoized values, and synchronization information.
+Some operations, like mutating an input, require an `&mut` handle to this data.
+This is obtained by using `Arc::get_mut`, which is only possible once all clones and parallel threads have ceased executing.
-- The `Routes` struct, which contains the information to find any particular ingredient -- this is also shared across all handles.
-The routes are separated out from the `Shared` struct because they are truly immutable at all times, and we want to be able to hold a handle to them while getting `&mut` access to the `Shared` struct.
-- The `Runtime` struct, which is specific to a particular database instance.
-It contains the data for a single active thread, along with some links to shared data of its own.
+- The per-handle `ZalsaLocal` data, which is specific to a particular database instance.
+It contains the data for a single active thread, including the active query stack.

 ## Incrementing the revision counter

-Salsa's general model is that there is a single "master" copy of the database and, potentially, multiple snapshots.
+Salsa's general model is that there is a database and, potentially, multiple cloned handles.
-The snapshots are not directly owned, they are instead enclosed in a `Snapshot<DB>` type that permits only `&`-deref, and so the only database that can be accessed with an `&mut`-ref is the master database.
-Each of the snapshots however onlys another handle on the `Arc` in `Storage` that stores the ingredients.
+Each clone owns another handle on the `Arc` in `Storage` that stores the ingredients.

-Whenever the user attempts to do an `&mut`-operation, such as modifying an input field, that needs to first cancel any parallel snapshots and wait for those parallel threads to finish.
+Whenever the user attempts to do an `&mut` operation, such as modifying an input field, Salsa must first cancel any parallel handles and wait for those threads to finish.
-Once the snapshots have completed, we can use `Arc::get_mut` to get an `&mut` reference to the ingredient data.
+Once the other handles have completed, Salsa can use `Arc::get_mut` to get an `&mut` reference to the shared data.
-This allows us to get `&mut` access without any unsafe code and guarantees that we have successfully managed to cancel the other worker threads (or gotten ourselves into a deadlock).
+This allows Salsa to get `&mut` access without unsafe code and guarantees that it has successfully cancelled the other worker threads (or gotten itself into a deadlock).

-The key initial point is that it invokes `cancel_other_workers` before proceeding:
+The key point is that Salsa cancels other workers before proceeding:

 ```rust
 {{#include ../../../src/storage.rs:cancel_other_workers}}